Stargate Iris

 More minimalistic way

-The redstone torch emits signal strength 15.
+The redstone torch emits signal strength 15, which powers the comparator from the back.
 The right path loses two levels, providing the comparator with signal strength 13 from the side.
-The comparator is set to the subtraction mode outputting signal strength 2.
-The lever provides signal strength 15 using the repeater, which is more than two from the comparator, and so iris is opened once the lever is switched on.
+The comparator is set to the subtraction mode, outputting signal strength 2 (15 - 13 = 2

 Automatic iris closing